AnujanN/AnujanN/README.md

 <p align="center">
   I’m currently pursuing BSc (Hons) in <b>Artificial Intelligence</b> at the <b>University of Moratuwa</b>,
-  with a keen interest in <b>Machine Learning and Data Science.</b> 📚
+  with a keen interest in <b>Machine Learning, Data Science, and Multi-Agent Systems.</b> 📚
 </p>

 ---